BramvdnHeuvel/Matrix-Events-Directory/events/README.md

 - `description` is a value that explains what the key is meant for.
 It will also note any optional default values.

 In the `type` key, you may also wrap the values around `[]` and `{}` symbols respectively, indicating lists and key-value dictionaries respectively.
 For example, `[string]` indicates a list of strings, `{int}` indicates objects like `{'foo': 3, 'bar': 2}`, `[[int]]` indicates lists of lists of integers like `[[1, 2], [3], [4, 5, 6]]` and `[[{{[{object}]}}]]` indicates a.... well, a deeply nested object.

+**Tip:** the format is relatively straightforward, so you can look at other events in this folder as an example!